hisck/GSB-Pratical-Tests/README.md

 The folder inside the Application folder named "crudApp" contains the client side code.
 It was written using angular, and it was generated with Angular CLi 14.1.3 .
 To build the front end, i used a Bootstrap snippet in order to save some time.
 This snippet can be found on the following link https://www.bootdey.com/snippets/view/Contacts-Grid-Cards and it has MIT license, if i recall, so it can be used.

 The App is supposed to be hosted on the AWS on the following link (if i remember there was no policy to restrict access) - http://crudappng.s3-website-us-east-1.amazonaws.com, but for some reason the API is returning 502.

+UPDATE ABOUT AWS - 19/08/2022 -  01:51(Brazilian time) -> I've tried all fixes that i could see but nothing worked, it appeared some entityManagerFactory bean was supposed to be defined.

+UPDATE ABOUT AWS - 19/08/2022 -  02:01(Brazilian time) -> found out that it could be some of the dependencies that i added.
+Removed them in order to try and fix it.

+UPDATE ABOUT AWS - 19/08/2022 -  02:05(Brazilian time) -> didn't work.